apollographql/apollo/docs/source/tutorial/schema.md

 description: Create a blueprint for your graph's data
 ---

 The first step on our journey toward building our graph API is constructing its **schema**.
-You can think of a schema as a blueprint for all of the data you can access in your graph.
+You can think of a schema as a blueprint for all of the data you can access in your business graph.
 Throughout this section, you'll learn how to build and explore your graph's schema with Apollo.

 <h2 id="setup">Set up Apollo Server</h2>

-Before we write our schema, we need to set up our graph API's server. **Apollo Server** is a library that helps you build a production-ready graph API over your data.
-It can connect to any data source, including REST APIs and databases, and it seamlessly integrates with Apollo developer tooling.
+Before we write our schema, we need to set up our graph API's server. **Apollo Server** is a library that helps you build a production-ready graph API over your data and business logic.
+It can connect to any business logic service/ application, including a REST API, and it seamlessly integrates with Apollo developer tooling.

 From the root, let's install our projects dependencies: